 About the Mixed Media Speaker Series

-The aim of the Mixed Media series is to build important and imaginative public events that address the diversity of practice in our fields and the complex relationships between art, culture, identity, politics, and belonging in the contemporary world.
-These events, which take place from January through April, range from lectures to film screenings and panel discussions.
-All events are free and open to the public.
+The Mixed Media series engages groundbreaking artists, designers, educators, activists and public intellectuals in dialogue with the MICA community and the many communities of Baltimore.
+The aim of the series is to build important and imaginative public events that explore the diversity of practice in our fields and the complex relationships between art, culture, identity, politics and belonging in the contemporary world.